LByrgeCP/dumbssh/README.md

 red team please have mercy

-holto is big and strong ♥
+hulto is big and strong ♥

 :prayge: